netobserv/network-observability-operator/README.md

 Loki is used to store the flows, however its installation is not managed directly by the operator.
 There are several options to install Loki, like using the `loki-operator` or the helm charts.
 Get some help about it on [this page](https://github.com/netobserv/documents/blob/main/hack_loki.md).

-Once Loki is setup, you may have to update the `flowcollector` CR to update the Loki URL (use an URL that is accessible in-cluster by the `goflow-kube` pods; default is `http://loki:3100/`).
+Once Loki is setup, you may have to update the `flowcollector` CR to update the Loki URL (use an URL that is accessible in-cluster by the `flowlogs-pipeline` pods; default is `http://loki:3100/`).

 ## Enabling the console plugin